Chuy’s Creamy Jalapeno Dip

 I also use the Hidden Valley Original Ranch Seasoning and Salad Dressing Mix, 16 Ounce.
 This is typically available at Sam’s, and sometimes, I have found it in my local grocery stores such as Kroger or HEB.

-You can use the Hidden Valley Ranch Mix in all sorts of recipes, so it is an ingredient I like to have in my pantry.
+You can use the Hidden Valley Ranch Mix in a wide range of recipes, so it is an ingredient I like to keep in my pantry.
 I use it for my Original Taco Soup recipe.
 I think it is cheaper to buy in bulk rather than purchasing in individual packages.

-- Place all of the ingredients in a blender.
+1. Place all of the ingredients in a blender or food processor.

 This sauce pairs well with almost anything.
 Here are a few ideas when you run out of chips.